US trade mark basics

 If you are applying directly to the USPTO, you do not need to have applied for a trade mark in Australia.

-However, if you wish to use the Madrid Protocol seek trade mark registration in the US, you must have already filed an Australian application or have an Australian registration.
-It’s important to note that under the Madrid Protocol your international application is dependent upon your Australian trade mark, known as a basic mark, for a period of 5 years.
+However, if you wish to use the Madrid System seek trade mark registration in the US, you must have already filed an Australian application or have an Australian registration.
+It’s important to note that under the Madrid System your international application is dependent upon your Australian trade mark, known as a basic mark, for a period of 5 years.
 This means that if your trade mark changes within this time, your international application will be subject to the same changes.

 If you file an international application within 6 months of filing the Australian application, you can also claim ‘priority’.
 This means, you will have the same filing date in the US as your Australian application.